kaulin/42_pipex/README.md

 # pipex
 A project about pipes, forks and IO redirection.

+## TODO
+Fix this
+TEST NUMBER 20: ./pipex 'infile2' 'myfolder' 'myfolder' 'outfile2' and < infile2 myfolder | myfolder > outfile

+BASH:
+mandatory_bash.sh: line 207: myfolder: command not found mandatory_bash.sh: line 207: myfolder: command not found

+Content of outfile from bash:

+PIPEX:
+myfolder: is a directory
+myfolder: is a directory

+Content of outfile from pipex:

+Return value of bash: 127.
+Return value of pipex: 126

 > [!NOTE]
 > 42 Cursus C projects need to follow specific rules and formatting dictated by the [42 Norm](https://github.com/42School/norminette/tree/master/pdf).